 Our Journey to Non-Toxic Laundry Detergent

-Doing Laundry is a chore that everybody has to deal with.
-Add trying to get clothes clean in a non-toxic way and 3 small kids to the mix and you’ve got a huge undertaking.
-After 7 years, I’ve finally found the best non-toxic laundry detergent for our family.
+Doing Laundry is a chore that everyone must do.
+Add trying to get clothes clean in a non-toxic way and 4 small kids and you’ve got a huge undertaking.
+After 7 years of trail and error and some research we’ve finally found the best non-toxic laundry detergent for our family.
 Our journey to finding a good laundry detergent was long, hard, and sometimes stinky (literally).

 Stage 1 – Going with the flow